How to Block Browser Extensions

 How do I remove an extension I’ve enforced?

-If you need to remove an entry, the easiest way is to delete the ExtensionInstallForcelist entry in either the Registry (for Windows) or the Plist file (for Mac).
+If you need to remove an entry, the easiest way is to delete the ExtensionInstallForcelist entry in either the Registry (for Windows) or remove the Device Configuration File you've installed (for Mac).

 For Windows, open Command Prompt as administrator and enter the following command for Chrome: